The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ## Get Wishlist Items

-Below APIs provide mechanisms to get all items in a single wishlist or a single wishlist item.
+THe APIs below provide mechanisms to get all items in a single wishlist, or a single wishlist item.

 ### Get all Items in a Wishlist by Wishlist Id

-Returns a list of all wishlist items belonging to the given wishlist Id (TWC internal identifier).
+Returns a list of all wishlist items belonging to the given wishlist identifier (TWC internal identifier).

 Results are paginated, page size is 20, maximum 50.

-If item does not exist, this method returns a ResourceNotFound error.
+If the item does not exist, this method returns a ResourceNotFound error.

 | Endpoint| ```/api/wishlist/items```|
 |-----------|---------------|